tanykazy/tanykazy/README.md

 ### Hi there 👋

-I am an educator living in Japan.
-I have a passion for information technology and I am working on developing educational software and providing programming education.
-I am particularly interested in middleware and web frontend development.
+I'm an educator living in Japan.
+I love technology and create educational software and teach programming.
+My favourite areas are middleware and web front-end development.